revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

  ---

-27.John wants to check in a string that all characters are in uppercase or not Joe helped him to check the all the characters are in uppercase or not, which method she said to him?
+26. John wants to check a string whether all characters are in uppercase.
+Joe helped him to check whether all the characters are in uppercase.
+Which method did she suggest to him?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In python `String.isupper()` method used to check if all letters are in Uppercase.
+- In python, `String.isupper()` method is  used to check if all letters are in Uppercase.
 - The `isupper()` method/function returns True if all the characters are in upper case, otherwise False.

 ```python